ourbit/ourbit.github.io/README.md

 ## QA
 I decided to go for a QA environment.
 This is achieved by forking the blog into a different organization (ourbit-qa).
 That way I can see the changes on github before impacting the productive one.
 When doing so, it's important to configure and test with the proper `base-url` and roll it back when merging the pull request in Prod.
+This is intended for big or structural changes.
+Not needed for just publishing a new post.

+## Publishing a new POST
+It can be done by adding the proper files in gh-pages.
+However, it's strongly recommended to create branches for doing that.
+If needed, fork to a private repo to store the post until published.

 ---